 More positive caster will take more steering effort so PS would help.

 5 degrees positive is a good goal for street driving.
 For Autocrossers, I'd use 7 deg positive if you can achieve it.
-A lot of Caster is not needed on large radius turns.
 Many new cars like the Vette and Viper use 8 or 9 degrees positive caster.
 Mercedes uses 14 degrees positive caster.

-I have a highly qualified suspension book that recomends .1 degree toe OUT reduction, (from stock setting) for every 1 degree neg camber you use.
+I have a highly respected suspension book that recomends .1 degree toe OUT reduction, for every 1 degree neg camber you use.

 .1 degree is almost 1/8 INCH toe out!
 This is total toe-out across the car, 1/16" per wheel.

 The front wheels try to turn inward when using neg camber due to "camber thrust".

 Imagine the tire tilted one degree in at the top.
 As it rolls, the wheel will try to run around in a circle - Imagine it were on a bycicle and you were leaning it 1 degree.